📄 Inventory List

 • Kenya UG2

-UG2, or "Ungraded M'buni," refers to ungraded dry processed (naturally processed) coffee.
+UG2, or "Ungraded M'buni," refers to ungraded dry-processed (naturally processed) coffee.
 M'buni is a Swahili term referring to coffee cherries that are dried whole rather than de-pulped before drying.
 These beans are generally of lower quality compared to wet-processed beans.

 • Kenya HE

-• SB Grade (Screen Bold)
+• SB Grade (Smaller Bean)

 FAQ (Fair Average Quality)